Plan for LDAP (on-premises)

 Because you cannot have a mix of users created with ALM Octane internal user management and users imported from LDAP, the non-LDAP ALM Octane users are unable to log in to ALM Octane.
 In this case, we recommend you manually deactivate these users.
 For details on deactivating users, see Assign roles and permissions.

-Mappings are configured in the octane.yml file.
-For details, see how to configure other settings.
+Mappings are configured in ALM Octane Settings.
+For details, see Field Mapping.

 Login Name field